First female president urges Tanzanians to unite after death of COVID sceptic Magufuli | Politics

 Among the first challenges facing Hassan, 61, will be a decision on whether to procure COVID-19 vaccines.
 Under her predecessor, the government said it would not obtain any vaccines until the country's own experts had reviewed them.
 World Health Organisation (WHO) head Tedros Adhanom Ghebreyesus tweeted congratulations to Hassan and said he looked forward to working with her to keep people safe from COVID-19.
 Tanzania stopped reporting coronavirus data in May last year, frustrating the WHO.

 Hassan will also have the task of healing a country polarized during the Magufuli years, analysts said.
 She may face challenges building a political base to govern, given competing factions in her ruling party jostling for primacy after Magufuli centralised power around himself, analysts say.
+Tanzania's main opposition leader Tundu Lissu, living in exile in Belgium, said without providing evidence that Magufuli had died of COVID-19, and called his death a cautionary tale.

+Lissu cited medical, diplomatic, and security sources in Tanzania and Kenya for his information.
+"Populism can be very dangerous ... when it is anti-science," he told Reuters in an interview, pointing to other world leaders who have played down the virus, such as Brazil's President Jair Bolsonaro and former U.S. President Donald Trump.

+The opposition leader, who lost last year’s election to Magufuli, survived an attack by unknown gunmen in Tanzania's administrative capital Dodoma in 2017 and underwent treatment in Belgium where he went into exile.
 'MY MENTOR'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)